ZyanyaRios/cse15l-lab-reports/LabReport2.md

 <img width="624" alt="image" src="https://github.com/ZyanyaRios/cse15l-lab-reports/assets/105988785/8fdb0306-0936-405e-b853-b1fbf7fdf451">

 **1. Which methods in your code are called?** <br>
-The 'handleRequest' method is called due to a change of input in the URL bar.
-Addtionally, the 'main and 'Server.start' methods won't run because the server has already been intialized. <br>
+The `handleRequest` method is called due to a change of input in the URL bar.
+Addtionally, the `main` and `Server.start` methods won't run because the server has already been intialized. <br>
 **2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?** <br>
 Relevant arguments to the `handleRequest` method includes the `/add-message` path and the input of `user` and `message`, which looks like `/add-message?s=Hooray&user=maria`.
 Due to this update of the relevant arguments, the `chatHistory` inserts a new value for `user` and `message`. <br>
 **3. How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.** <br>